 Tests for evaluation of imperforate anus and any associated anomalies may include:

-At the Texas Pediatric Colorectal Program1, both medical and surgical therapies are offered for the management of anorectal malformations.
+In the Comprehensive Congenital Colorectal Program1, both medical and surgical therapies are offered for the management of anorectal malformations.
 Treatment options for anorectal malformations depend on the specific type of abnormality.
 Pediatric surgeons and urologists work with a team of specialists, including gastroenterologists, nephrologists, neurosurgeons, nutritionists, and wound care/ostomy specialists to provide comprehensive care for each patient.

 Surgical treatment of infants with imperforate anus depends upon the anatomy of the malformation.